The Ickeny Collection: East Anglian Museum of Magic and Mythology logo

 Image promoting the Theoretical Archaeology Group conference with a silhouette of UEA's famous ziggurat-style residences.

-Booking is live for the Theoretical Archaeology Group's 2023 conference at the University of East Anglia, Norwich, on 18th-20th December!
-Your Curator, Chris Wood is running a session at conference on 'Past Responses to Climate and Environmental Change Through the Lens of Mythology' - everything from the Exodus narrative to Doggerland!
+The Theoretical Archaeology Group's 2023 conference took place at the University of East Anglia, Norwich, in December!
+Your Curator, Chris Wood ran a session at the conference on 'Past Responses to Climate and Environmental Change Through the Lens of Mythology' - everything from the Exodus narrative to Doggerland!

-Although the conference's main theme is climate and archaeology, there is also a session on Animism, in which Chris will be speaking on 'Ensouled Statues: A Reflection'.
+Although the conference's main theme was climate and archaeology, there was also a session on Animism, in which Chris spoke on 'Ensouled Statues: A Reflection'.

 "The University of East Anglia (Norwich) is hosting Theoretical Archaeology Group's annual conference (TAG 2023).
 Its theme is Climate archaeology: temporalities and ontologies.
 Sessions and presentations will explore the relationship between human beings and climate, from the materiality of climate change and the archaeology of the Anthropocene to heritage loss and the vulnerability of people to climate alteration."